satrijotomo/Data_Science/Classify_Fitness_Band_Deep_Learning/readme.md

-# Use Keras Deep Learning and Adaboost to Classify Fitness Band Activities
+## Use Keras Deep Learning and Adaboost to Classify Fitness Band Activities
+## UNDER CONSTRUCTION

 The Human Activity Recognition database was built from the recordings of 30 study participants performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors.
 The objective is to classify activities into one of the six activities performed.Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.